- Network scanners don't need to be big software tools that can be installed on your PC.

 Sometimes the high overhead of various monitoring and diagnosing techniques can limit the tools’ applicability.

-We have gathered ten portable network scanner tools which will come in handy.
+We have gathered ten portable network scanner tools that will come in handy.

 What are the best portable network scanner tools?

 This tool monitors the network availability and network usage using various protocols such as WMI, Netflow, and SNMP.
 This is a powerful tool that is able to offer an easy-to-use interface that is web-based and apps destined for Android and iOS.

 The PRTG offers comprehensive network monitoring which 0offers over 170 sensor types for app monitoring, QoS monitoring, SLA monitoring, and virtual server monitoring.

 Its flexible alerting features include 9 different notification methods, limit alerts, status alerts, threshold alerts, alert scheduling, and conditional alerts.